kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 voters don't think they're voting for politicians, they think they're voting for saints."

 "Yes, Baby.
 I know."
-Rob's litle rants were endearing and all, but she had an idea, an actual, practical idea, she needed to discuss.
+Rob's little rants were endearing and all, but she had an idea, an actual, practical idea, she needed to discuss.
 "Listen.
 This is not the only case like this.
 It's the same shit every time.
 But this time I'm going to do something about it.
 I want to start a project.